Embeint/infuse-sdk/doc/platform/security_model.rst

 Security Model
 ##############

-The Infuse IoT security model has been designed to enable the platform :ref:`platform-design-goals` while maintaining confidentiality and authenticity of data to the greatest extent possible.
+The Infuse-IoT security model has been designed to enable the platform :ref:`platform-design-goals` while maintaining confidentiality and authenticity of data to the greatest extent possible.